How To Ask For A Raise

 When Should You Ask for a Raise?

 One of the biggest hurdles you'll face when asking for a raise is determining the perfect moment to make the request.
 Getting a pay raise isn't usually a priority when you start a new job.
-But, most people aren't sure how long they should wait to ask for a pay increase.
+However, most people aren't sure how long they should wait to ask for a pay increase.

 While every industry is different, a few common factors can help you determine when the best time is to ask for a raise.